SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Inherent sense of superority, for Chacko, Oxford is the tree that allows him to see Jesus.
 Marxist.

 Ammu instead offers an alternate interpretation, instead of meeting a Jesus like figure, one actually meets a harsher figure: the ground.
-One acutally comes down to earth, and, instead of seeing Jesus and achiving salvation, chacko bites the dirt.
+One acutally comes down to earth, and, instead of seeing Jesus and achiving salvation, chacko bites the dirt.... by destroying prebuilt systems.